Hollywood: A Story of a Dozen Roses

-Hollywood: A Story of a Dozen Roses (also commonly known as Hollywood) is the fifth and most recent studio album by American R&B singer and actor Jamie Foxx.
+Hollywood: A Story of a Dozen Roses (also commonly known as Hollywood) is the fifth studio album by American R&B singer and actor Jamie Foxx.
 It was released on May 15, 2015, by RCA Records.
 The album includes musical appearances from Chris Brown, Fabolous, Kid Ink, Pharrell Williams and Wale, while production on the album was handled by Boi-1da, DJ Mustard, Mario Winans and Vinylz, among others.

 The album debuted at number ten on the US Billboard 200 chart, selling 31,000 copies in its first week.